vo44/VS/slides.md

 <!-- .slide: data-background="./Pic7.jpg" -->
 > “It is a commonplace observation that nature loves hierarchies.
 Most of the complex systems that occur in nature find their place in one or more of four intertwined hierarchic sequences.”
 Herbert A. Simon

+---
+# HIERARCHIES IN SOCIAL SPECIES
+> * Super Normal
+> * If we understand how they are formed it can help us answer deep questions about the brain adaptation to social side.
+> * It's not only the result of human cognition

+---
+#